-These days, it isn’t enough for a company merely to cut costs.
+Lean vs Six Sigma or Lean Six Sigma?
+Well, the thing to consider is that these days, it isn’t enough for a company to merely cut costs.

 The only three fundamentals in operational excellence are to deliver what the customer wants (On-Quality), when they want it (On-Time) at a cost that yields you a profit (On-Cost).
 It’s easy to improve any one of the three to the detriment of the other two.
 For example, many programs start with the objective to reduce cost but while they achieve this short-term objective, delivery and quality performance suffers – in other words the initiative has failed to achieve a net gain.